ProfJake/PaskasQuizExampleFixes/README.md

 2)cd into directory via console
 3)Install Modules - npm install mongodb express
 4)In console run - node app.js
+5)Connect to localhost:3000, port is 3000
-5)Select quiz topic and then difficulty
+6)Select quiz topic and then difficulty